West Mercia Police

 In a typical day West Mercia Police deals with around 828 incidents (as broken down below).
 That’s over 300,000 a year.
 These incidents include all those associated with traditional policing, such as violent crimes, burglaries, missing people and serious road traffic accidents.

-The Chief Constable Anthony Bangham is supported by Deputy Chief Constable Julian Moss and Assistant Chief Constable Martin Evans.
+The Chief Constable Anthony Bangham is supported by Deputy Chief Constable Julian Moss and Assistant Chief Constable Rachel Jones.
 For more information on the Chief Officers click here.
 The Chief Officers oversee a workforce of nearly 4,000 people made up of police officers and police staff, supported by more than 500 members of the Special Constabulary and volunteers.

 The force is structured into the following departments.